Palladas: Life

+Works

 One of the epigrams attributed to him on the authority of Maximus Planudes is a eulogy on the celebrated Hypatia, daughter of Theon of Alexandria, whose death took place in 415.
 Another was, according to a scholium in the Palatine Manuscript (the most important source for our knowledge of Greek epigram), written in the reign of the joint emperors Valentinian and Valens (364–375).
 A third epigram on the destruction of Beirut (Anth.
 Gr.
 9.27) suggests an alternative chronology dating Palladas' activity to the age of Constantine the Great.
 It is based on his edition of a papyrus codex that arrived from a private collection to the Beinecke Library at Yale University in 1996.
-Some of his arguments in favor of this new chronology have, however, been called into question.

-An anonymous epigram (Anth.
+Some of his arguments in favor of this new chronology have, however, been called into question.An anonymous epigram (Anth.
 Gr.
 9.380) speaks of Palladas as having a high poetical reputation.
 However, Isaac Casaubon dismisses him in two contemptuous words as versificator insulsissimus ("a most coarse poet").
 John William Mackail concurs with Casaubon, writing that "this is true of a great part of his work, and would perhaps be true of it all but for the savage indignation which kindles his verse, not into the flame of poetry, but to a dull red heat."

 There is little direct allusion in his epigrams to the struggle against the onslaught of Christianity.
 One epigram speaks obscurely of the destruction of the "idols" of Alexandria popular in the archiepiscopate of Theophilus in 389; another in even more enigmatic language (Anth.
 Gr.
 10.90) seems to be a bitter attack on the doctrine of the Resurrection; and a scornful couplet against the swarms of Egyptian monks might have been written by a Reformer of the 16th century.
 For the most part his sympathy with the Greco-Roman pagan tradition is only betrayed in his despondency over all things.
 But it is in his criticism of life that the power of Palladas lies; with a remorselessness like that of Jonathan Swift he tears the coverings from human frailty and holds it up in its meanness and misery.
 The lines on the Descent of Man (Anth.
 Gr.
 10.45), fall as heavily on the Neo-Platonic martyr as on the Christian persecutor, and remain even now among the most mordant and crushing sarcasms ever passed upon mankind.

+A Question of Gender

+This translation omits the epigram's explicit reference to the role of grammar and thus grammatical gender in thought.
+Compare: "A grammarian’s daughter made love and then bore/A masculine and feminine and neuter child."

+The epigram's reference to the generative role of grammar underscores how the epigram is "likely quite dark: [the daughter] gave birth to twins (a boy and a girl) and at least one of them died thus giving the three declensions."